-A Member who is receiving Covered Services as a registered bed patient in a Hospital on the date of termination shall continue to be eligible for Covered Services while an inpatient for the condition which the member was hospitalized until one of the following events occurs:
+A Member who is receiving Covered Services as a registered bed patient in a Hospital on the date of termination shall continue to be eligible for Covered Services while an Inpatient for the condition which the Member was hospitalized until one of the following events occurs:

-- 1. According to clinical criteria, it is no longer Medically Necessary for the Member to be an inpatient at the facility. - 2.
+- 1. According to clinical criteria, it is no longer Medically Necessary for the Member to be an Inpatient at the Facility. - 2.
 The Member becomes covered under another Contract with a group health plan that provides benefits for the hospitalization. - 3.
 The Member becomes enrolled under a Contract with another carrier that would provide benefits for the hospitalization if the Contract did not exist.

-All the terms and conditions of this Contract, including those stated in the Premiums section of this Contract, will still apply while benefit are continued during hospitalization.
-This provision will not apply if the Member is covered under another Contract that provides benefits for the hospitalization at the time coverage would terminate, except as provided in the Portability of Coverage provision in this section.
+All the terms and conditions of this Contract, including those stated in the Premiums section of this Contract, will still apply while benefits are continued during hospitalization.